Three Learning Models

-In preparation for fall, District leaders have developed the Return-to-Learn Plan for the Sioux City Community School District.
+District leaders have developed the Return-to-Learn Plan for the 2020-2021 school year for the Sioux City Community School District.
 The plan includes feedback from all stakeholder audiences, including parents.

 The Return-to-Learn Plan has been approved by the Iowa Department of Education.